a-flyleaf/omori/art/murder.md

 <div id="all" markdown="1"><header markdown="1">
 # ~~hunger~~ murder gaem

-shenanigans brought to you by [the murder game simulator](http://orteil.dashnet.org/murdergames/) and some slapdash scribbles. this is mostly just a separate page for transcription's sake ~~and because I had no idea how to lay these out on a canvas~~
+shenanigans brought to you by [the murder game simulator](http://orteil.dashnet.org/murdergames/) and some slapdash scribbles. this is mostly just a separate page for transcription's sake (toggled via click) ~~and because I had no idea how to lay these out on a canvas~~

 <!--[link back to roundup goes here; update the footer too!!]-->
 </header>